 Some formal rules are laid down in the Lands Tribunal for Scotland Rules 2003.
 This Note is not intended to add to them or to lay down any hard and fast rules.
 A separate guide to formal rules of procedure is available.

 In heavier types of case, arrangements may be made for a preliminary meeting to discuss particular aspects of procedure with the parties.
-But, in many cases the Members will not see the papers much before the hearing.
-If you are not satisfied by the arrangements made for a hearing you can always make a request that the Tribunal consider some other way to proceed.
-Such a request will be considered by the Members.
+But, in many cases the members will not see the papers very far in advance of the hearing.

 A final general observation is that even if you intend to present your own case, legal advice may be valuable at any stage of the case.
 If you are successful you should be able to recover the cost from the other side in most cases.
 If you have a weak case a little timeous advice might save you incurring a heavy liability to the other side — or might identify a better line of argument for you.

 - Fair notice

 This is the formal order fixing a hearing.
 In what follows we will refer to it as “the Order”.
 It gives detail of the time and place of hearing.
 It may give other instructions.
 Pay careful attention to all it says.

 The date will normally have been fixed after discussion with you but you should tell the clerk (or his staff) immediately if any difficulty is expected over the date or place.
 Unless it can be done well in advance, putting off a hearing will lead to wasted days of Tribunal time.
 (When fixing a time we usually allow some time for members’ preparation and for writing and so it is not just the hearing days which will be wasted.)
 Accordingly, the Tribunal will not allow a late postponement of a hearing without very special reason.
 Agreement of parties is not a sufficient reason.